What is predictive analytics?

 Predictive analytics encompasses a wide variety of statistical techniques and technologies.
 For example, the two most common types of predictive analytics models are: classification models that help predict outcomes such as when a component will fail and regression models that help predict a number such as the average time before a component fails.

-You can select a leading predictive analytics platform – such as OpenText™ Magellan™ – that takes information from a wide range of structured and unstructured data sources and applies built-in statistical techniques for profiling, mapping, clustering, forecasting, creating decision trees, classification and association rules, creating regression models, and correlations.
-OpenText Magellan includes pre-built predictive analytics algorithms and predictive analytics techniques to speed implementation and ensure all users can access, blend, explore and analyse data quickly and easily.
+You can select a leading predictive analytics platform—such as OpenText™ AI & Analytics—that takes information from a wide range of structured and unstructured data sources and applies built-in statistical techniques for profiling, mapping, clustering, forecasting, creating decision trees, classification and association rules, creating regression models, and correlations.
+OpenText AI & Analytics includes pre-built predictive analytics algorithms and techniques to speed up implementation and ensure that all users can access, blend, explore, and analyze data quickly and easily.

 The benefits of predictive analytics